anxkhn/azure-ai-900-exam-prep/questions.md

 Which type of natural languages processing was performed?

-1.  entity recognition
+A.  entity recognition
-2.  key phrase extraction
+B.  key phrase extraction
-3.  sentiment analysis
+C.  sentiment analysis
-4.  translation
+D.  translation

 **Answer(s):** A